 Heads and Tales is Harry Chapin's first solo album.
 It was originally released in 1972 on vinyl and in 1990 on CD.
 This album and Sniper and Other Love Songs were released in 2004 as a double CD collection with 8 previously unreleased bonus tracks.
-Heads and Tales was certified Gold by the RIAA on August 30, 2001.
-A Heads and Tales songbook was published that features all the music on the album.
+Heads and Tales was certified Gold on August 30, 2001..
+A Heads and Tales songbook was release that features all the music on the album.

 - "Could You Put Your Light On, Please" - 4:30

 - "Everybody's Lonely" - 4:07